garethgeorge/backrest/README.md

  * Easy to pull back the curtain: all common operations should be possible from the UI, but it should be easy to drop down to the command line and use restic directly if needed.
  * Lightweight: your backup orchestration should blend into the background.
 The web UI binary is fully self contained as a single executable and the binary is <20 MB with very light memory overhead at runtime.

+OS Support

+ * Linux
+ * MacOS (Darwin)
+ * Windows (note: must be run as administrator on first execution to install the restic binary in Program Files).

 # Getting Started

 ## Running